eyeem/Public-API/endpoints/users/POST_users_id_flags.md

-# POST /users/#{id}/newsSettings
+# POST /users/#{id}/flags
 ***
-`/users/#{id}/newsSettings`
+`/users/#{id}/flags`

 ### Description
 ***
-Only available for the authenticated user, this call edits a user's push and email notification settings.
+Only available for the authenticated user, this call edits a user's push and email notification settings, among others

 ### Parameters
 ***